sadsoap/cse15l-lab-reports/LabReport2.md

 as above:<br>
 1.For `StringServer`: a single argument, a string array that contains the desired port number.
-Has one local variable, integer `port` which holds the user's input as an integer.
+Has one local variable, integer `port` which holds the user's input as an integer.<br>
-  2. For `Handler`: no arguments, but has two local variables, string `sCurrent` and integer `iNum` which hold the string to be displayed and the integer counting the lines added respectively.
+  2. For `Handler`: no arguments, but has two local variables, string `sCurrent` and integer `iNum` which hold the string to be displayed and the integer counting the lines added respectively.<br>
   3. For `handleRequest`: a single argument, a URI variable `url` that contains the current url to the server site.
 Has three relevant values, the variables `sCurrent` and `iNum` local to `Handler`,